Which body-language mistakes should be avoided?

 2. Slouching

-As was outlined in Lesson 2, correct posture is very important when presenting as this will enable a presenter to show practice and confidence.
+As was outlined in Chapter 2, correct posture is very important when presenting as this will enable a presenter to show practice and confidence.
 Standing up straight with broad shoulders and legs placed half a metre apart is a commonly recommend pose, and slouching is almost the exact opposite of this.
 By curving a back, reducing height, sinking into a chair or leaning onto a lectern or podium, the presenter may be demonstrating that they’re much too relaxed and are not taking their presentation seriously.
 Energy and enthusiasm are extremely important during a presentation and are not at all present when slouching.

 3. Using the Wrong Gestures

-We outlined seven useful hand gestures in Lesson 2 that you may wish to practice and learn, but do remember also that gestures are a culturally dependent feature of delivery.
+We outlined seven useful hand gestures in Chapter 2 that you may wish to practice and learn, but do remember also that gestures are a culturally dependent feature of delivery.
 In truth, the same gesture could have completely different meanings in different countries – such as the simple thumbs up, which is positive in many regions but negative in the Middle East and parts of the subcontinent.
 Some gestures, in fact, may be quite rude.
 One such example is the ‘v for victory’ or ‘peace’ gesture in which the two closest fingers to the thumb are extended and isolated.
 In Asia and America, for instance, this is often a positive and cutesy gesture whichever way the fingers are facing, while in the United Kingdom, Australia and South Africa, if the nails are facing away from the presenter then this gesture is highly offensive.
 With this variation in mind, a keen presenter may wish to become more aware of the variation in hand gestures that exist around the world.

 4. Standing Still